 To contain the spread of the COVID-19 coronavirus, The Breeze has implemented some new and innovative safety precautions, including frequent cleaning and disinfecting of the trolleys by our maintenance team, customized clear plexiglass modesty panels beside the trolley driver, "one-way" boarding and exiting procedures (with passengers boarding in front and exiting through the rear door), social distancing while riding, hand sanitizer, and requiring passengers to wear facial coverings.

 Our passengers are asked to follow the following procedures:

 - Practice Social Distancing

-- Facial Coverings are Required in accordance with Town Ordinance
+- Facial Coverings were Required in accordance with Federal Mandate

 - Exit Using Rear Door